Web Content Display

 GAYATHRI UPADESH: Teaching of the Gayathri mantra.

-GRIHASTHA (or GRAHASTHA): One who leads a worldly life, a householder.
+GRIHASTHA: One who leads a worldly life; a householder.

-GRIHASTHA ASHRAMA: Conditions or circumstances of a household life.
+GRIHASTHA ASHRAM (GRIHASTHA AASHRAMA): Conditions of a household life.

-GUNAS: The three qualities of nature in Hindu philosophy: sattva, rajas and tamas.
+GUNAS: The three qualities of Nature in Indian schools of philosophy: Sattva, Rajas and Tamas.

 GURU: Master who transmits light, knowledge; a spiritual teacher.